Skip to content

 This shoe’s midsole provides a nice level of stability and when working with trap bar deadlifts over 425 lbs, I didn’t notice any glaring compression issues with this shoe.
 I also liked the level of tread the outsole provided on different surfaces.

-Another thing to like about this model for lifting is that I feel as though it articulates a little better than the previous MC Trainer and other budget-friendly training shoes.
+Another thing to like about this model for lifting is that I feel as though it articulates a little better than the previous MC Trainer and other budget-friendly shoes.
 When doing sled work and lunges, this shoe’s toe box offered a fair amount of flexibility.

-Outside of recreational lifting, I don’t think this will be your best model for maxing out your deadlifts and for tackling super heavy squats.
+Outside of recreational lifting, I don’t think this will be your best model for maxing out your deadlifts and for tackling super-heavy squats.
 The narrower width and thicker stack height are both knocks against this shoe’s performance in these contexts.

 Testing the Nike MC Trainer 2 for Versatile Training